acdcjunior/acdcjunior.github.io/_drafts/2016-10-18-test-private-method-weaken-visibility.md

 > What is "their external API"?

-**It's just a fancy way of calling the classes' public methods.**
+**You can say that's just a fancy way of calling the classes' public methods.**

 > Aw, right.
-But why should I test from the public methods only?
+But why should I test for their external API only?

 **Because if you test them for their private behavior, you are testing implementation details (not API) and this**